 For many years, Unity had been running with a specific fork of the Mono .NET runtime and C# language (2.0).
 During that time, we’ve added support for additional platforms.
 We’ve also developed our own compiler and runtime, IL2CPP, to enable you to target iOS and some console platforms.

 In the meantime, the overall Microsoft .NET ecosystem has evolved, with new licensing and support for non-Windows platforms.
 This evolution has allowed us to upgrade the Unity .NET Mono Runtime in 2018 and embrace more modern C# language versions (7.0+).
 The same year, we also released the first version of the Burst compiler, pioneering fast native code generated for a subset of the C# language.
 This breakthrough allowed Unity to envision a world where we could extend the usage of C# in the other critical segments of the engine without having to develop these parts in C++, leading to the development of the DOTS runtime.

-Unity 2020 LTS and Unity 2021 LTS brought newer C# language versions and .NET API like Span<T>.
+Unity 2020 LTS and Unity 2021 LTS brought newer C# language versions and new .NET APIs.
 In parallel, we have seen tremendous performance improvements be delivered in the .NET ecosystem, as well as a more friendly development environment with the introduction of SDK style csproj and the flourishing NuGet ecosystem.

 What we need to do

 As a result of this long evolution, the Unity platform includes a very large C++ codebase that interacts directly with .NET objects using specific assumptions inherited from the Mono .NET Runtime.
 These are no longer valid or efficient for the .NET (Core) Runtime.